 The Bothy Code: What to know before you go

-A surge of interest in mountain bothies can lead to problems, so make sure you are well aware of the mountain bothy code before staying in any of these bothies.
+A surge of interest in mountain bothies has lead to problems, so make sure you are well aware of the Bothy Code before staying in any of these bothies:

-Be aware that everything you bring into the bothy will need to remove.
+3. Be aware that everything you bring into the bothy will need to be removed.
 Once I made the mistake of carrying too much food into a bothy.
 Luckily much of it was non-perishable so the next lucky visitor could eat it!
-Keep this in mind however; you don’t want to ruin your hiking experience by carrying excess weight and you do NOT want to be the person that leaves stuff behind that attracts rats or other vermin.
+Keep this in mind, however, you don’t want to ruin your hiking experience by carrying excess weight and you do NOT want to be the person that leaves stuff behind that attracts rats or other vermin inside the bothy.

-Now that you know a little more about mountain bothies and the mountain bothies code, let me share with you my 10 favourite bothies in the Scottish Highlands!
+Now that you know a little more about mountain bothies in Scotland and the Bothy Code, let me share with you 10 of the best bothies in Scotland.

 10. Dalnashallag Bothy

-Dalnashallag bothy is more of a shelter than a bothy you can comfortably relax in for the evening.
+Dalnashallag bothy near Newtonmore is more of a shelter than a bothy you can comfortably relax in for the evening.
 It is quite small, but charming nonetheless.
-This bothy is pointed out on the Badenoch & Upper Strathspey OS map, but is better known with the locals and those hiking the East Highland Way.
-This is what makes this bothy special- noone, aside from those that live in the area really know about it.
-Located nearby are the remains of an old village- you’ll need to look very closely for these but they are marked on the OS map.
+This bothy is mostly used by locals and those hiking the East Highland Way.
+This is what makes this bothy special- no one, aside from those that live in the area, really knows about it.
+Located nearby are the remains of an old village- you’ll need to look very closely for the foundations of some of the buildings that still remain, but they are marked on OS maps.

 The bothy sits at the top of Strath an Eilich, with the river Calder located a convenient 20 metres away.
 It is a short hike from Newtonmore and Laggan.